All Episodes

 It's a real phenomenon, and it's damaging the party brand.

-Bill Maher took this head, he's been taking it head on.
+He's been taking it head on.

 And he's more libertarian, but he's a smart guy.

-Anyway, he said, you know, why advertisers, why do they love 18 to 34 year olds in that demographic?
+Anyway, he said, you know, why advertisers, why do they love 18 to 34-year-olds in that demographic?

-A third of people under 35 say they favor abolishing the police, not defunding, but getting rid of it altogether, which is less of a policy position than then and more of a leg tattoo, he said.
+A third of people under 35 say they favor abolishing the police, not defunding, but getting rid of it altogether, which is less of a policy position than more of a leg tattoo, he said.

-Thirty-six percent of millennials think it's a good idea.
+36% of millennials think it's a good idea.

 Maybe we should try communism.

-But much of the world did try communism, and I know millennials think That doesn't count because they weren't alive when it happened, but it did happen and there were people around who remember it.
+And I know millennials think that doesn't count because they weren't alive when it happened, but it did happen.

 Here's some more of what he said.